2021

 Department for Work and Pensions Kent & Medway Social Care Partnership T… Maidstone & Tunbridge Wells NHS Foundat…

-Concerns summary Inadequate clinical assessments, including mental capacity and specialist dermatology review, combined with insufficient nutritional care, and a rigid DWP policy requiring a critically ill inpatient to attend in person for benefits.
+Concerns summary (AI summary) Inadequate clinical assessments, including mental capacity and specialist dermatology review, combined with insufficient nutritional care, and a rigid DWP policy requiring a critically ill inpatient to attend in person for benefits.

 Khadija Ahmed